learn-co-curriculum/phase-4-deploying-rails-react-to-render/README.md

-Now that you've seen how to create a production version of our React app locally, and tackled some thorny client-side routing issues, let's talk about how to deploy the application to Heroku.
+Now that you've seen how to create a production version of our React app locally, and tackled some thorny client-side routing issues, let's talk about how to deploy the application to Render.

-## Heroku Build Process
+## Render Build Process

 Think about the steps to build our React application locally.
 What did we have to do to build the React application in such a way that it could be served by